-A Flight Across The Atlantic Took Her Straight into Heaven on Earth
+A Flight Took Her to Heaven on Earth

 Caught in a whirlwind between decorum and desire, Weston has to come to a decision whether he wants to seduce Dana or not.
 When they hit the ground, he loses more than a fling in the clouds.